-Skilled Trades Jobs in Michigan - Learn about opportunities in emerging fields, like health care and information technology, that often don't requre a 4-year degree.
+Skilled Trades Jobs in Michigan - Learn about opportunities in emerging fields, like health care and information technology, that often don't require a 4-year degree.

 Military Careers - Are you thinking about a life-long career in the military?
 Check out the Occupational Outlook Handbook for military career options.
-You can also find information about military careers on the Explore Careers page of Career Cruising, at learnhowtobecome.org, and here on the Today's Military site.
+You can also find information about military careers on the Explore Careers page of Career Cruising, at www.learnhowtobecome.org.

 For teachers-to-be - Teacher.org - If you're interested in a teaching career, check out this site for information about education, certification, and more.
 Also, check out Careers in Teaching for career paths, salaries, and resources, and Resources & Tools for Teaching Students to stay current on trends and ideas in teaching.

 Computer Science Career Information for Women - Women remain significantly underrepresented in the computer science, but there are more and more opportunities all the time.
 Check out this site to explore the expanding field of computer science, search for scholarship opportunities, and chart your own course.

 Nursing careers - Check out RN to BSN if you're thinking about a nursing career.
 Take their quiz to see if nursing is the right career choice for you.
 More nursing career information is available at Nursing School 411 and Nursing.org.
 Find out about careers, salaries, and licensure.
 Nursing.org also has great videos about nursing school and more.